Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud-integrations/auto-exposures-tableau.md

 <ViewExposures/>

-## Active exposures <Lifecycle status="beta"/>
+## Orchestrate exposures <Lifecycle status="beta"/>

-With [active exposures](/docs/cloud-integrations/active-exposures), you can now use dbt [Cloud job scheduler](/docs/deploy/job-scheduler) to proactively refresh the underlying data sources (extracts) that power your Tableau Workbooks.
+[Orchestrate exposures](/docs/cloud-integrations/active-exposures) using the dbt [Cloud job scheduler](/docs/deploy/job-scheduler) to proactively refresh the underlying data sources (extracts) that power your Tableau Workbooks.

-- Active exposures integrate with auto exposures and uses your `dbt build` job to ensure that Tableau extracts are updated regularly.
+- Running exposures with a job run integrates with downstream exposures and uses your `dbt build` job to ensure that Tableau extracts are updated regularly and automatically.
 - You can control the frequency of these refreshes by configuring environment variables in your dbt environment.

-To set up active exposures in dbt Cloud, refer to [Active exposures](/docs/cloud-integrations/active-exposures).
+To set up and proactively run exposures with the dbt Cloud job scheduler, refer to [Orchestrate exposures](/docs/cloud-integrations/active-exposures).